 Track waste reduction

 A good food cost system helps you plan better, which reduces waste.
+From years of working in professional kitchens, I've seen this become one of the most measurable improvements.
 Measure this by weighing and valuing your waste weekly.

 Waste cost formula: